goooral/data_visualization_with_python/Python visualization.md

 - Save your work directly to the cloud.
 - Access a wide range of pre-installed libraries.

->**In order to present python visualizations in action, this guide comes with a [sample Jupyter notebook](https://colab.research.google.com/drive/1EeotEW_-YPLUxfeOq0ZHz4z0j4WTZQjM?usp=sharing){:target="_blank"}.
-The file presents a typical notebook set up, data preparation and visualization examples.**
+>**In order to present Python visualizations in action, this guide comes with a [sample Jupyter notebook](https://colab.research.google.com/drive/1EeotEW_-YPLUxfeOq0ZHz4z0j4WTZQjM?usp=sharing){:target="_blank"}.
+The file presents a typical notebook setup, data preparation and visualization examples.**